atreyasha/spp-explainability/docs/develop.md

         3. Bibliography

+            1.  try to paraphrase as much as possible in background concepts otherwise quote statements or definitions to signify they are borrowed

-            1.  improve capitalization with braces in bibtex file
+            2.  improve capitalization with braces in bibtex file

-            2.  if possible, try to find non-arxiv citations for papers
+            3.  if possible, try to find non-arxiv citations for papers

-            3.  remove red link color in table of contents
+            4.  remove red link color in table of contents

-            4.  fine-tune citation color to be consistent with other colors
+            5.  fine-tune citation color to be consistent with other colors

-            5.  think about citing Arrieta et al. 2020 in each definition, or perhaps it is overkill
+            6.  think about citing Arrieta et al. 2020 in each definition, or perhaps it is overkill

-            6.  look into antecedent/proxy names and if these can be improved
+            7.  look into antecedent/proxy names and if these can be improved

+            8.  return to this chapter to add/remove content based on requirements of later chapters

         4. Manuscript admin